Pied stilt poaka

 - 1996: Pierce; Ecology and Management of The Black Stilt Himantopus novaezelandiae.
 Bird Conservation International 6(01):81-88.

-- 1986: Pierce; Foraging responses of stilts (Himantopus spp.: Aves) to changes in behaviour and abundance of their riverbed prey New Zealand Journal of Marine and Freshwater Research (open access PDF)
+- 1986: Pierce; Foraging responses of stilts (Himantopus spp.: Aves) to changes in behaviour and abundance of their riverbed prey New Zealand Journal of Marine and Freshwater Research

-- 1986: Differences in Susceptibility to Predation Between Pied and Black Stilts (Himantopus spp.).
+- 1986: Pierce; Differences in Susceptibility to Predation Between Pied and Black Stilts (Himantopus spp.).
 Auk 103(2): 273-280.

 - 1984: Pierce; Plumage, Morphology and Hybridization of New Zealand Stilts Himantopus spp.
 Notornis 31(1): 106-130.

 - 1982: Pierce; Comparative Ecological Study of the Pied and Black Stilts in South Canterbury.
 PhD thesis.
-University of Otago, Dunedin, New Zealand.
+University of Otago, Dunedin, New Zealand